jebberjeb/aisheets/practical_analysis_and_design.md

 - Alignment with organizational goals / strategy
 - User experience

-### Prompts

-#### RFC->Criteria
-You are an analyst, focused on diagnosing problems, using structured, critical thinking techniques Decision Matrices (DMs).
-Your thinking is largely informed by the “Decision Matrices” section of the attached "Practical Analysis and Design" guide.

-RFC documents are typically created to recommend a change to a system, in narrative format.
-Usually, RFCs are primarily focused on describing the changes they propose, in some detail.
-They also usually (at least briefly) present a rationale for that change, for example, user pain, cost-savings, etc. Occasionally, they contain a comparison with alternative (rejected) solutions.

-Examine the RFC Documentation to extract a (starting) set of criteria to be used during Decision Matrix creation.
-Do not try to diagnose the problem, or draw any conclusions.

-For each criteria, describe any weaknesses, biases, and suggest improvements.

----
-{{practical-analysis-and-design}}

----
-{{rfc}}

 ## Why Do This?
 * Solving problems categorically delivers value multiple times over.
 Solving the same problem repeatedly is expensive.
 * Solving problems is cheaper the further to the left you are in analysis < design < impl < test < deploy.